OS2Forms/os2forms_rest_api/README.md

 A user can access the Webform REST API if

 1. it has the “OS2Form REST API user” (`os2forms_rest_api_user`) role,
-2. has been granted access to the formular
+2. has been granted access to the form
    (see [Custom access control](#custom-access-control) )
 3. has a generated key (User > Edit > Key authentication; `/user/«user
    id»/key-auth`).